MintyTrebor/BtnCmd/README.md

 Read the [Wiki](https://github.com/MintyTrebor/BtnCmd/wiki) for more info on how to install configure and use.

 In BtnCmd you can create Tabs, with custom buttons in a freeform layout.
-You may also choose to display a selection of DWC info panels, dwc webcam, and alternatve webcam panels.
+You may also choose to display a selection of panels including:
+* DWC info panels
+* DWC webcam
+* Alternatve webcam
+* Remote Source (Web service from your LAN)
+* Machine Model Values

 ![BtnCmd Edit Mode](https://github.com/MintyTrebor/BtnCmd/blob/main/wikires/v0.8.13_BtnCmd_MainWindow_EditMode_1.png)